Search Engine Appearances

 Position: Your current Google ranking for that term

-Position History: A visual trend of recent ranking movement
+Position History: A visual trend of recent ranking movement with color-coded bands

 Est. Monthly Volume: Estimated monthly searches for that keyword